 The Sequel System, powered by Single Molecule, Real Time (SMRT) Technology, delivers long reads, high consensus accuracy, uniform coverage and epigenetic characterization.
-This newly introduced platform provides higher throughput, a reduced footprint and lower sequencing project costs compared to the PacBio RS, the original long-read sequencer.